Tag: Frugal Living

 Frugal alternative: Hill Country Indoor Climbing Area ($5/person)

-For only $5/hour, you can try out a variety of challenging and unique climbing walls at Hill Country Indoor, even if you’re not a member of the gym.
+For only $5/hour, you can try out a variety of challenging climbing walls at Hill Country Indoor.
+These walls are unique.
+You can climb even if you’re not a member of the gym.
 Call ahead to make sure the climbing area isn’t reserved for a party.

-Hot Spot: Painting with a Twist ($40-$50/event) OR fee-based art classes
+Hot Spot: Painting with a Twist ($40-$50/event)

 Frugal alternative: FREE Art Classes at Buda City Library

-This library has several options for all ages, including teen art projects and Adult Art with Inspired Minds, but they have more than just art classes.
+This library has several options for all ages.
+It includes teen art projects and adult art with Inspired Minds.
+However, they offer more than just art classes.
 There are also STEM classes for homeschoolers, come and go crafting, cooking classes, and more.

 Hot Spot: Pioneer Farms ($8/adult, $6/child)